Cost of Attendance

 Returned Checks or Electronic Payments (Subject to Change)

 A $30.00 service fee will be levied on all returned checks or electronic payments (web-check) if the bank is not at fault.
-Students submitting a payment to TWU that is returned unpaid are subject to being dropped from the University.
+Students submitting a payment to TWU that is returned unpaid are subject to being dropped from courses by the University.
 It is TWU policy to submit all returned checks immediately upon receipt to the Denton County District Attorney for collection.

 A non-refundable fee of $10.00 per copy will be charged for all transcripts requested.
 All holds and past due balances must be cleared before transcripts will be released.